CS-C0der/BankProject/README.md

+### About ###

+A banking application written in java.
+The user can rename his bank, add customers and accounts as well as deposit money and display everything.
+This project showcases a variety of aspects of java programming within a clear and concise structure.

 ## Presentation ##

 A full presentation of the functionalities of this project and the thinking behind it can be viewed here: